cta-wave/dpctf-deploy/QUICK_START.md

     "api_titles": [],
     "host_override": "yourhost.domain.tld"
 ```

-Note: When using an IP address https tests won't work.

 Some tests require a DNS entry and valid certificates to execute correctly.
 For this please copy the domain's certificate into the `certs` directory.
 Finally, the certificates must be configured by adding following at same level as "wave" field, note that the key and pem files must be named according to your needs: